sopra-fs24-group-28/spotify-memory-client/README.md

 ## Introduction

-By combining the concentration game with Spotify, Spotimemory creates a competitive and fun game to play among friends.
+By combining `concentration game` with music, Spotimemory creates a competitive and fun game to play among friends.
-This is the
-repository of the front-end part of our implementation, you'll find the back-end part of our application [here](https://github.com/sopra-fs24-group-28/spotify-memory-server).
+This is the repository of the front-end part of our implementation, you'll find the back-end part of our application [here](https://github.com/sopra-fs24-group-28/spotify-memory-server).

 ## Technologies